a-renzini/pygwb/docs/tutorials.rst

    <a href="pe.html"><button style="background-color:#307FC1;border-color:#307FC1;color:white;width: 220.0px; height: 50.0px;border-radius: 8px;margin-bottom: 10px;display:block;margin: 0 auto">Run parameter estimation</button></a>
    <br />

-The ``pygwb`` package contains a data simulation module, which can be used to simulate a stochastic gravitational-wave background (GWB) as given by a specific power spectral density (PSD) or as the superposition of individual compact binary coalescences (CBCs).
+The ``pygwb`` package contains a data simulation module, which can be used to simulate a stochastic gravitational-wave background (GWB) given by a specific power spectral density (PSD) or as the superposition of individual compact binary coalescences (CBCs).
 To learn how to use the simulator module, check out the tutorial below.

 .. raw:: html